(Disclosure: Some of the links below may be affiliate links)

 To continue comparing cash and bonds, we also need to look at the terminal values of the portfolios.
 The terminal value is the portfolio’s value at the end of the retirement period.
-A successful retirement has a positive terminal value, and a failed retirement has a terminal value of zero.
+A successful retirement has a positive terminal value, and a failed retirement has a zero terminal value.

 Our simulation starts with 1000 USD.
-So, let’s look at the average terminal values after 30 years:
+So, we look at the average terminal values after 30 years:

 We can observe that the differences between the different portfolios are small but very regular.
 And we can observe the same kinds of differences with each withdrawal rate.

 In each case, a portfolio with some cash ends up with slightly less terminal value than a portfolio with the equivalent in bonds.
 This result makes sense since cash returns are lower than bond returns.

 If you have never seen this chart, you may be surprised to see that, on average, we end up with significantly more money than we started with, even with a 4% withdrawal rate.
 And indeed, the average is very high because it skews toward the extremes.
 But the minimum is often zero because you can end up with nothing.

 We should see whether this holds for 40 years.

 After 40 years, the situation does not change much.
 Bonds are always slightly ahead of cash.
 And having more stock means you end up with significantly more money, which makes sense since, on average, the returns of the stocks far outweigh the withdrawal rate.